Survivor Benefits

 Eligibility for spouse's annuities requires that the spouse be married to the Active/Retired participant at the date of his or her death and other conditions found in the statute.

-Spouses of Members That Die After Retirement
+Widows of Members That Die After Retirement

 Child's Annuity